 About Gunilla Löfgren

-Gunilla Löfgren is an innovative, mixed media abstract artist influenced by Vedic Art principles.
-She imbues her engaging and tactile compositions with a range of esoteric, contemplative and symbolic qualities.
+Gunilla Löfgren, skatubacken.se, is an innovative, mixed media abstract artist from Sweden.
+She imbues her tactile compositions with esoteric, contemplative and symbolic qualities.
+Her diversified use of materials and multi-layered treatments provide a myriad of dynamic and engaging surface features.

-The artist is a member of The Swedish Artist National Organisation (KRO); Swedish Artists (Svk) and International Association of Art (IAA).
+The artist is a member of The Swedish Artists National Organisation (KRO), Swedish artists association/Artist House (SKF/konstnärshuset.org) formed in 1890 and International Association of Art (IAA).

 My creativity centres mostly around seeing/feeling/exploring.